 Minority investors typically receive limited information rights, often including periodic financial statements but occasionally broader rights.
-Because management would typically have access to that information (at least while employed by the company), minority information rights often are of limited value to management equity holders.
+Because management would typically have access to that information (at least while employed by the company), minority information rights are often of limited value to management equity holders.

 Occasionally, management and other minority investors with significant capital equity positions negotiate rights to appoint board members.
 Private equity sponsors rarely surrender control of the governing board.
-Likewise, minority investors in a private equity sponsored company rarely have veto rights over company action.
-Minority investors usually are subject to a series of restrictive provisions, including the private equity sponsor's 'drag-along' rights (described in 10.2 Drag Rights, below), strict restrictions on transfer of equity, and rights of first refusal in favour of the company and the private equity sponsor on most transfers of equity.
-The result of these limited rights and broad restrictions is that the sponsor has nearly absolute control over operations, financing, acquisitions and liquidity.
+Likewise, minority investors in a private equity-sponsored company rarely have veto rights over company action.
+Minority investors usually are subject to a series of restrictive provisions, including the private equity sponsor's "drag-along" rights (described in 10.2 Drag Rights), strict restrictions on transfer of equity, and rights of first refusal in favour of the company and the sponsor on most transfers of equity.
+Consequently, the sponsor has nearly absolute control over operations, financing, acquisitions and liquidity.